Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/intro.md

 slug: /
 ---

-The goal of this manual is to provide a beginner to proficient guide in XR content creation.
+The aim of this manual is to provide novice learners with a comprehensive guide for XR content creation.

-If you are still a beginner, don't worry that you can't make an xr experience, in xrmod engine we provide many ways to help build the xr experience you have conceived.
+ If you are new to this field, do not worry about creating an XR experience as XRMOD engine offers numerous methods to help you build your envisioned XR experience.

-Let's discover **XRMOD engine in less than 5 minutes**.
+Let us explore the **XRMOD engine in less than 5 minutes**.

 :::tip
-We recommend that you read all chapters in sidebar order.
+We suggest reading all chapters in the order listed on the sidebar for optimal comprehension.
 :::

 ## What's XRMOD engine

-In short, XRMOD Engine is a XR construction system developed based on the OpenXR protocol.
-Not only VR (Virtual Reality), AR (Augmented Reality), MR (Mixed Reality), but also continued support for traditional screen reading methods.
+The XRMOD Engine is an XR construction system built on the OpenXR protocol.
+It supports not only VR (Virtual Reality), AR (Augmented Reality), and MR (Mixed Reality), but also traditional screen-based methods.

-XRMOD engine is a free and without watermark XR construction system that supports commercial licenses (free commercial licenses).
+Moreover, the XRMOD Engine is free and comes without any watermarks.
+It also offers commercial licenses for free.

 ## What's mean of MOD in the XRMOD

-MOD is Modification or module.
-The concept is widely used in games and corresponds to modifiable video games.
-Famous games like Warcraft, Red Alert, Half-Life, CS, Victory Day and more!
+A MOD in gaming is a modification program that can alter game content, adding new features, items, characters, scenes, and more.
+MODs can be created by players themselves, or downloaded from other players who have created them.

-We ported the MOD concept to the XRMOD Engine, giving users more freedom to create the creative interactive experience content they need!
-In this process, users do not need to worry about algorithm and code implementation, but only need to focus on the production of innovative interactive experience content.
-With only a small amount of code, you can use and create greater business value in applications that use XRMOD Engine.
+We have extended the MOD concept to the XRMOD Engine, offering users more freedom to create interactive content that is both creative and engaging.
+With our engine, users no longer need to worry about algorithm and code implementation, but can instead focus on producing innovative interactive experiences.
+With just a few lines of code, users can leverage the power of the XRMOD Engine to create more business value in their applications.

 ## Features